Aiven-Open/klaw-docs/docs/docs/Concepts/switch-teams.md

 To switch between teams in Klaw,

 -   Users must have the switch teams option enabled in their profile.
-A user\'s profile must also include the user\'s base team and a list of available teams for switching.
+A user's profile must also include the user's base team and a list of available teams for switching.
 To learn how to enable switch teams, see `../howto/teams/switch-teams`{.interpreted-text role="doc"}.